 4. Marriage is altogether honorable, and the bed undefiled, but fornicators and adulterers, God will judge.

-5. Let your conduct be without covetousness, being content with the things you have, for he has said, “I will never leave you, nor forsake you.”[30]
+5. Let your conduct be without covetousness, being content with the things you have, for He has said, “I will never leave you, nor forsake you,”[30]

-6. So, we may boldly say, “The Lord is my helper, and I will not be afraid of what man will do to me.”[31]
+6.so that we may boldly say, “The Lord is my helper, and I will not be afraid of what man will do to me.”[31]

 ¶7.
 Remember those who rule over you, who have spoken to you the word of God; imitate their faith, considering the end result of their manner of life.